Simulating the deposition of angular momentum by jets in common envelope evolution: The flow structure

+In Fig. \ref{fig:Dens_45deg_tilt} we present the density and velocity maps of the tilted-jets simulation at the same three times and in the same two planes as in Fig. \ref{fig:Dens_no_tilt} for the perpendicular-jets simulation (note the lower density scale in Fig. \ref{fig:Dens_45deg_tilt}).
 In the upper panel of Fig. \ref{fig:Dens_45deg_tilt} we see the bubble.
 However, the jets are titled and the flow differs from that of Fig. \ref{fig:Dens_no_tilt}.
 Consider the upper-right panel that shows the density map in the meridional plane at $t=0.25 P_{\rm orb}$.
 At the position of the NS, to the left of the RSG center, one jet is launched to the upper left direction, i.e., towards the outer zones of the envelope, while the opposite jet is directed to the lower right towards the denser zones of the envelope.
 It seems that the jet that is directed into the RSG envelope strongly interacts with the deeper envelope to form a very high-pressure zone that accelerates envelope gas towards the lower part of the grid below the equatorial plane ($z<0$).
 The highly non-spherical (`messy') envelope structure results from the highly unequal interaction of the two jets with the envelope.

-To further demonstrate the complicated flow structure of the tilted-jets simulation, we present in Fig. \ref{fig:rho_v_XY_YZ_tilt} density and velocity direction maps at $t=0.5 P_{\rm orb}$ and at $t=P_{\rm orb}$ in the planes $z= 6 \times 10^{12} \cm$ that is parallel to the equatorial plane and in the meridional plane $x=0$.
-We added arrows that represent the direction of the velocity in the meridional plane (the arrows are of constant length).
+To further demonstrate the complicated flow structure of the tilted-jets simulation, we present in Fig. \ref{fig:rho_v_XY_YZ_tilt} density and velocity maps at $t=0.5 P_{\rm orb}$ and at $t=P_{\rm orb}$ in the planes $z= 6 \times 10^{12} \cm$ that is parallel to the equatorial plane and in the meridional plane $x=0$.

 Our main goal is to explore the deposition of angular momentum into the envelope by the jets.
 We therefore do not go further with the analysis of the flow structure here.
 We will present more velocity maps later where we study the deposition of angular momentum by jets.